haroldao/haroldao/README.md

  Hi there, my name is Harold AO.
 </samp>

 ### I'm a 18-year-old french designer and developer specializing in [Shopify](https://shopify.com) DTC Brands.
 I'm also part of the [Awwwards Young Jury Panel](https://www.awwwards.com/jury-member/haroldao) !
+I work internationally with businesses and studios teams to bring ambitious visions to life.

 <br />